 Accordingly, it is important to educate management representatives, particularly those charged with the responsibility to make reports to OSHA, about the nuances of OSHA’s reporting rule, and to consult with OSHA defense counsel before picking up the phone to call OSHA.

-For more information on this issue, as well as OSHA’s reporting rule generally, check out Conn Maciel Carey’s Fatality and Serious Injury Reporting Flow Chart, and plan to join us for our November 14th webinar regarding OSHA’s Fatality and Serious Injury Reporting Rule.
+For more information on this issue, as well as OSHA’s reporting rule generally, check out Conn Maciel Carey’s Fatality and Serious Injury Reporting Flow Chart.